Tufts-Technology-Services/tf-f5-vip-components-module/README.md

   }
 }

-# now let's creat our nodes based on the structure
+# now let's create our nodes based on the structure
 resource "bigip_ltm_node" "node" {
   for_each = local.node_map_main